 - Add the peppermint extract and enough green food coloring to color it mint green.
 Keep in mind that the color will lighten when the whipped cream is folded into the mixture.

 - Whip the whipping cream until it is quite firm, but not dry.
-Fold the cream into the peppermint mixture until it is well mixed, then pour into the Oreo crust and smooth the top.
+Fold it into the peppermint mixture until it is well mixed, then pour into the Oreo crust and smooth the top.

 - Take the top cookie off of each Oreo, then slice all the tops and bottoms in half to get 14 mint halves and 14 plain halves.
-Arrange the Oreo halves around the edge of the pie in a decorative pattern.
+Arrange the Oreo halves around the edge in a decorative pattern.
 Crush any extra Oreos to make cookie crumbs.

 - Whip the cream until it holds stiff peaks, then pipe it on the pie to decorate.
 Add mini M&Ms and Oreo crumbs if desired.

 - Freeze for at least 20 hours before serving.
-If the pie is hard to slice, let it sit on the counter for 5-10 minutes and use a hot, dry knife to slice it.
+If it is hard to slice, let it sit on the counter for 5-10 minutes and use a hot, dry knife to slice it.

 - To increase the mint flavor, use mint Oreos in the homemade Oreo crust instead of the regular ones.
 Make sure they're not the Double Stuf or thin ones, though!